Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

+Increases the number of items dropped based on the Looting Enchantment level used to kill the entity.

-Count can be an integer or min/max
+Count can be an integer or a [range object](/loot/item-functions##definitions###range-object).

 ### Explosion Decay